 One Month of Juicing

-If you are thinking of giving juicing a try, take these tips into consideration:
+If you are thinking of giving a juice cleanse a try, take these juicing tips into consideration:

 - Make your juices primarily veggie based, adding just one piece of fruit to sweeten it up a bit.
 Too much fruit = too much sugar.